diarmidmackenzie/instanced-mesh/README.md

              instanced-mesh-member="mesh:#mesh-red-box"
              scale="0.1 0.1 0.1">
     </a-mixin>
-(*) Two modifications that may be needed:
+(*) One modification that may be needed:

-- Every entity must have an id that is unique within the mesh
-- Any code that modifies object3D properties must be updated to emit the object3DUpdated event, as per above.
+- If using "manual" update mode (the default), any code that modifies object3D properties must be updated to emit the object3DUpdated event, as per above.